webclinic017/ds8003_final_project/README.md

 4. Now that we have a dag refreshing data in a tmp directory, we can set up a table in hive to read in the data, see hive_commands.txt for details.

-5. Lastly we need to load the ticker data into hive.
+5. Next we need to load the ticker data into hive.
 We can manually copy the csv (some issues with the size and the hdfs lib) and then load into hive.

-6. Here, we need to figure out what we are using to run analysis and visualize.
-Maybe kibana, could use tableau, anything.
+6. Lastly, we need to load our hive tables into external Elasticsearch tables which get indexed and then can be used for visualization and tracking purposes in [Kibana](http://localhost:5601)